charlottedinsdale/Rooms-at-The-Castle/README.md

 The target audience for the website is broad, targetting any member of the publuc looking to stay somewhere in Devon - whether for business or pleasure.
 The rooms are advertised to suit a variety of guests - from single guests to couples to families.

-# Epics and User Stories
+# User Stories

-Epics and user stories were developed in the early stages of the project and prioritised in the workflow using MosCow Prioritisation.
+User stories were developed in the early stages of the project and prioritised in the workflow using MosCow Prioritisation.
 I used GitHub's project feature to track development using a Kanban board; moving the user stories into relevant sections as development progressed and labelling with priority tags (Must Have, Should Have, Could Have).

+Below are some example titles of user stories that were created for this project.
 All user stories along with their acceptance criterea and status in the project can be viewed <a href="https://github.com/users/charlottedinsdale/projects/4/views/1" target="_blank">here</a> on the project board.

-## Epics
--
--
--

 ## User Stories
+- Create an account
+- View rooms
+- Book rooms
+- Admin add rooms
+- Admin view bookings
+- Write tetimonials
--
+- Edit or delete testimonials
--
+- Edit or delete testimonials
--
+- Submit a contact form

 # Design
 ## Look and Feel